Head Voice vs Falsetto: What’s the Difference?

 Chest Voice, Head Voice, and Falsetto:

-Before we start talking about the differences between head voice and falsetto, let’s talk about the two main registers in your voice.
+Before we start talking about the differences between head voice singing and falsetto singing, we should compare the two main vocal registers in singing: head voice vs chest voice.

 Here’s what you need to know: